Fuxfantx/AcAudio/README.md

 local CreateUnit = AcAudio.CreateUnit
 local PlayUnit = AcAudio.PlayUnit

--- Create the HitSound Unit Pool (some_buf is a Defold Buffer) -- local HitSoundUnits, UnitCount local UnitCreated, FirstUnit, UnitLen = CreateUnit(some_buf) if UnitCreated then
+-- Create the HitSound Unit Pool (some_src is created from AcAudio.CreateSource) --
+local HitSoundUnits, UnitCount
+local UnitCreated, FirstUnit, UnitLen = CreateUnit(some_src)
+if UnitCreated then
     HitSoundUnits = {FirstUnit}
     --